IslamZag/EGCA/README.md

 6. display running services on a given host

-This Python script use the following libraries: pyshark,urllib, BeautifulSoup and prettytable It use nmap and John, so these apps should be installed prior to running this script.
+This Python script use the following libraries: pyshark,urllib, BeautifulSoup and prettytable.
+It use nmap and John, so these apps should be installed prior to running this script.